 What do I need to work in Canada?

-- proof that you are certified, accredited or qualified to work in the specific occupation;
+- proof that you are certified, accredited or qualified to work in the job you want

 Answers others found useful